Updated May 16, 2017

 Toast is a perfect place for nut butters.

-Here’s my guide to the best toaster ovens under $100 and my picks under $200
+Here’s my guide to the best toaster ovens for the money and my picks

 Make sure that the machine can handle the amount of work you’re about to put it through.
 If your processor is better suited for shredding vegetables using the pulse feature and can’t run consistently for a few minutes without overheating, it is not the right choice for your nut-butter-loving self.
 Yes, you could pulse for 45-60 seconds at a time and then wait for the machine to cool down before resuming, but who actually has the patience for that?